harisbyhaqi/nba-predictor/README.md

-# 🏀 NBA Score Predictor
+# 🏀 NBA Game Predictor

 A machine learning project that forecasts **NBA game scores** using the past two seasons of data.
 The system predicts **team points scored** and simulates outcomes to estimate win probabilities.